JK1997/salary-management-fe/README.md

 <!-- USAGE EXAMPLES -->

-## Usage
+## Usage / Demonstration

-Following is the demonstration on how to use the app:
+This section describes how to use the main features of this app:

 ![Upload File][upload-file-img]